christo/fortune/README.md

 ## Adding and Modifying

 Create or edit files with names of your own choosing.
-Add text of your own quotes, formatted multiple lines are ok, each entry must be prefixed by a `%` character on its own line.
+Add text of your own quotes, formatted multiple lines are ok, each entry must be separated by a `%` character on its own line.

 # References